Cleft sentence: Japanese

 Example of a subject cleft construction:

 Example of an object cleft construction:

 Goidelic languages

 The construction is frequent in the Goidelic languages (Scottish Gaelic, Irish, and Manx), much more so than in English, and can be used in ways that would be ambiguous or ungrammatical in English: almost any element of a sentence can be clefted.
-This sometimes carries over into the local varieties of English (Highland English, Lowland Scots, Scottish English, Hiberno-English).
+That sometimes carries over into the local varieties of English (Highland English, Lowland Scots, Scottish English, Hiberno-English).

 The following examples from Scottish Gaelic are based on the sentence "Chuala Iain an ceòl a-raoir", "Iain heard the music last night":